 CALL FOR PARTICIPATION: WHY SENTIENCE?

 ISEA2020 invites artists, designers, scholars, researchers, innovators and creators to participate in the various activities deployed from May 19 to 24, 2020.
 To complete an application, please fill in the forms and follow the instructions.
-The final submissions deadline is NOVEMBER 25, 2019.
+The final submissions deadline is extended to DECEMBER 16, 2019.